 Also among Cone’s more notable statements regarding race are the following:

 Over the course of his professional career, Cone authored 12 books.
 In addition to the previously referenced titles, he published such volumes as The Spirituals and the Blues: An Interpretation (1972); God of the Oppressed (1975); For My People: Black Theology and the Black Church (1984); Martin & Malcolm & America: A Dream or a Nightmare?
-(1992), and Speaking the Truth: Ecumenism, Liberation, and Black Theology (1999); The Cross and the Lynching Tree (2012); and Said I Wasn’t Gonna Tell Nobody (2018).
+(1991); Speaking the Truth: Ecumenism, Liberation, and Black Theology (1999); The Cross and the Lynching Tree (2012); and Said I Wasn’t Gonna Tell Nobody (2018).

-Over the years, Cone has received such honors as the Paul Robeson Award (from the Mother AME Zion Church); the American Black Achievement Award in the category of Religion (given by Ebony Magazine); the Theological Scholarship and Research Award (from the Association of Theological Schools); the Fund for Theological Education Award (given by the American Academy of Religion); and the Julius C. Hope Champion of Social Justice Award (from the NAACP).
+Cone received numerous honors including the Paul Robeson Award (from the Mother AME Zion Church); the American Black Achievement Award in the category of Religion (given by Ebony magazine); the Theological Scholarship and Research Award (from the Association of Theological Schools); the Fund for Theological Education Award (given by the American Academy of Religion); and the Julius C. Hope Champion of Social Justice Award (from the NAACP).